Food Storage On Shelving

 Collect canned vegetables on sale and then keep them in the pantry.
 Then, you can serve heated canned vegetables as a side dish with some of your favorite foods, including chicken, pork chops, turkey breast, and meatloaf.
 The last few times I’ve been to several local grocery stores, they’ve all had full-scale case goods sales.
 Please take advantage of them NOW.

-While canned vegetables don’t have the fresh taste that fresh vegetables have, they’re still delicious and nutritious.
-So, to ensure you have something healthy and flavorful to put on your plate, get canned peas, carrots, beets, green beans, and more.
+While canned vegetables may not have the fresh taste of fresh vegetables, they’re still delicious and nutritious.
+To ensure you have something healthy and flavorful to put on your plate, consider adding canned peas, carrots, beets, green beans, and more.

 In case you missed this post, Canned Foods I Highly Recommend You Store